ssdug/CVPZ/README.md

 ### Running Locally from PowerShell

 1. Open PowerShell.
-1. Change directory into the cloned repository `cd CVPZ`.
+1. Change directory into the cloned repository `cd CVPZ`
-1. Execute the command `scripts\local_up.ps1`.
+1. Execute the command `dotnet run --project .\src\CVPZ\CVPZ.csproj`
-    - This will build the project and start all services running in the background.
+    - This will build the project and start the services running in the background.
-1. Execute the command `scripts\local_ping.ps1`
-    - This will hit the `api/health/ping` endpoint on all services.
-1. To shut down the image, execute the command `scripts\local_down.ps1`
+1. In a browser visit <https://localhost:5001>

 ### Running Under Docker from PowerShell or Bash